-- 4.3.
+- 5.3.
 The Purchasing Teams main objective is to procure materials and services that allows the business to operate a high quality, reliable, efficient network whilst ensuring compliance with the Utilities Contract Regulations.
 WPD contracts shall include WPD's core commitments, whilst recognising an increasing need for enhanced cyber security, as detailed below; - 1.
-Meet the needs of consumers and network users WPD must deliver a high quality and reliable service to all network users and consumers, including those that are in vulnerable situations - 2.
-Maintain a safe and resilient network WPD must deliver a safe and resilient network that is efficient and responsive to change. - 3.
-Deliver an environmentally sustainable network WPD must manage the impact of their activities on the environment and enable the transition towards a smart, flexible, low cost and low carbon energy system for all consumers and network users - 4.
+Deliver an environmentally sustainable network WPD must manage the impact of their activities on the environment and enable the transition towards a smart, flexible, low cost and low carbon energy system for all customers and network users. - 2.
+Meet the needs of customers and network users WPD must deliver a high quality and reliable service to all network users and customers, including those that are in vulnerable situations - 3.
+Maintain a safe and resilient network WPD must deliver a safe and resilient network that is efficient and responsive to change. - 4.
 Adopt a standardised approach to ensure cyber security principles and controls are embedded into the supply chain for all areas of WPD, including IT, WPD Telecoms.